JV-conseil-Internet-Consulting/django-azure-active-directory-signin/CODE_OF_CONDUCT.md

 all priceless contributions.

-We abide by the principles of openness, respect, and consideration of others of the Python Software Foundation: <https://www.python.org/psf/codeofconduct/>.
+We abide by the principles of openness, respect, and consideration of others of the Python Software Foundation :point_right: <https://www.python.org/psf/codeofconduct/>.